-The Leeds health and care sustainability plan is really a place to pull together lots of pieces of work that are being done by lots of health and care organisations in Leeds.
+The Leeds Health and Care Plan is really a place to pull together lots of pieces of work that are being done by lots of health and care organisations in Leeds.

 Pulling the work together, all into one place is important to help health care professionals, citizens, politicians and other interested stakeholders understand the 'bigger picture' in terms of the work being done to improve the health of people in the city.